 The Okavango River drains inland from Angola to form the Okavango Delta, one of the largest inland deltas in the world.
-It is a magical oasis with wide, grassy floodplains hosting a magnificent range of wild animals, including the specially adapted sitatunga and lechwe antelopes.
+Certainly, it is a magical oasis with wide, grassy floodplains.
+Consequently, the delta hosts a magnificent range of wild animals, including the specially adapted sitatunga and lechwe antelopes.

 Botswana is dominated by the Kalahari Desert, which covers up to 70% of its land surface.
 The Central Kalahari Game Reserve is the largest, most remotely situated reserve in Southern Africa, and the second largest wildlife reserve in the world, encompassing 52,800 sq kms.